gautriv/gautriv.github.io/_posts/2026/6/2026-06-27-the-trust-layer-nobody-built.md

 It isn't.

 A second agent will catch a clumsy sentence, a missing step, a broken bit of formatting.
 It makes the draft better.
 It does not make the draft correct, and those are not the same thing.
 The reviewer reads the same sources the writer read, anchored to the same spec, carrying the same blind spots.
 It is not an independent source of truth.
 It is the same weakness wearing a different lanyard.
+And it has no memory of the world.
+A model knows only what sits in its context at the instant of the call.
+It cannot tell that the spec changed five minutes ago unless something outside it fetched that change and set it down in front of it.
 If the draft was built on a stale spec, the reviewer reads that same stale spec and approves it.
 And the model is not consistent: the draft it passes today it flags tomorrow, for no reason you can write down or explain to your editor.

 > A second model raises the quality of a draft.
 It cannot establish whether the draft is true.